 Learn about arraignment, plea bargaining, and your options for dealing with your DUI or DWI charge.

-When your license is suspended or revoked for a DUI or traffic tickets, you might be able to regain limited driving privilege with a "hardship" or "restricted" license.
+A driver whose license is suspended or revoked for a DUI or having too many tickets may be able to get a “hardship” or “restricted” license for driving to and from certain places.

-A DUI car accident comes with a number of negative consequences for the cited driver, and while car insurance isn't the number one concern, rates and "insurability" will surely be impacted.
+A DUI car accident comes with a number of negative consequences, and car insurance rates and "insurability" will surely be impacted.

 The legality of CBD and what state DUI laws say about driving with CBD in your system